 Of course the Obama campaign hasn’t exactly managed expectations downward, telling The New York Times, for example, that the speech “could be a pivotal moment for Mr. Obama” and generally signaling to the press that the speech should be regarded as a Big Deal.

 You can’t turn to any cable channel this morning without hearing some pundit pontificating on What Obama Needs to Do with this speech.
-And with the speech set to go any moment now, we should know before noon whether or not Obama has (by the media’s insta-analysis) Done It.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+And with the speech set to go any moment now, we should know before noon whether or not Obama has (by the media’s insta-analysis) Done It.Liz Cox Barrett is a writer at CJR.